 We found out that Brown-Forman has been pushing the industry to higher standards of alcohol responsibility for decades.
 They found talking about it difficult, though.
 When any company does something philanthropically, it can be challenging to talk about it without seeming disingenuous.
 Because of this, campaigns were shelved.
 They would rather say nothing than appear to be profiting from their responsibility work.

 A second difficulty is that alcohol responsibility language has become stale.
-The term is associated with a federally required blurb at the bottom of an advertisement.
-We were tasked with creating a way for people within the company to talk about responsibility in a way that is fun, inspiring, open to multiple interpretations, in-line with their brand strategy, and uses their brand guidelines.
-In addition, as a multinational company, the effort needed to translate across the world.
+The terminology is associated with the federally required blurb at the bottom of an advertisement.
+We were tasked with enabling employees to talk about responsibility in a way that is fun, inspiring, open to multiple interpretations, in-line with their brand strategy, and uses their brand guidelines.
+Also, as a multinational company, the effort needed to translate across the world.

+Through hundreds of hours of small group discussions, we came to believe the employees genuinely embodied the organization’s values: teamwork, excellence, respect, trust.
+One repeated sentiment stood out: “we trust that if given the time, our co-workers will make the right decision.”
 We heard other employees talk about mindfulness, proactivity, purpose.
 We merged the two thoughts into the campaign: Pause.
 It is open-ended.
 It is different for every person.
 It allows a person to consider if they should have another drink or get something to eat.
-It leaves room for a person to consider the implications of a message before submitting a brief.
-It leaves room to think about the legacy the company has in Louisville, in the industry, and across the world.
+It leaves room for a person to review the implications of a message before submitting a brief.
+It leaves room to think about the legacy the company has in Louisville, the industry, and across the world.

 Scope of work

 Photo art direction